No idea where to start with your wedding planning timeline?

 - Confirm with people who you expect to give/lead toasts at the reception.

-- Be sure to be present in the moment.
+- Above all, be sure to be present, and take in all the special moments.

 - Take a moment to thank your parents and tell them you love them.